GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 audience.
 There will be several ways to do this using the Privacy Sandbox privacy-preserving APIs including:

 * **Topics API**: This API offers a standardized taxonomy of interests and a publicly-known methodology for the on-device classification of interests for a given user based on the types of websites recently visited.
-Ad tech solutions can call the Topics API to get interests for a given user, while the API protects privacy by limiting the length of browsing history considered, the parties who can access a given topic, the number of categories being returned, and more.
-This API is particularly useful for ad tech that doesn't have direct publisher relationships or contextual optimization capabilities.
+Ad tech can call the Topics API to get interests for a given user.
+The API protects privacy by limiting: the length of browsing history considered, the parties who can access a given topic, the number of categories returned, and more.
+This API is particularly useful for ad tech without direct publisher relationships or contextual optimization capabilities.
 * **Topics API with contextual data**: A more advanced method involves comparing a user's topics and the context of a page, to estimate additional affinities for users.
-For example, ad tech solutions may learn that people interested in a particular set of topics (such as outdoor activities) may over-index on visiting specific categories of pages (such as sites about grilling).
+For example, an ad tech solution may learn that people interested in a particular set of topics (such as outdoor activities) may over-index on visiting specific categories of pages (such as sites about grilling).
 Ad tech can train a machine learning model to predict that a visitor to an "outdoor activity" website could be interested in grilling even if "BBQ & Grilling" is not returned as a topic through the Topics API.
 This method is particularly useful for a buy-side ad tech if it has contextual optimization capabilities.
-* **FLEDGE API**: This API enables ad tech solutions to create audience segments by labeling visitors of a web page as members of a particular segment, such as "interested in family adventures."
-If the ad tech solution provider has other websites in its partner network that pertain to "family adventures," they can also add visitors for those sites to this same segment.
+* **FLEDGE API**: This API enables ad tech to create audience segments by labeling visitors of a web page as members of a particular segment, such as "interested in family adventures."
+If the ad tech provider has other websites in its partner network that pertain to "family adventures," they can also add visitors for those sites to this same segment.

-FLEDGE protects user privacy by keeping user assignment to audience segments on-device, and not sharing back to ad tech solutions whether the same user belongs to multiple interest groups.
+FLEDGE protects user privacy by keeping assignment to audience segments on-device, and not sharing back to ad tech whether the same user belongs to multiple interest groups.
 This limits cross-site tracking.
-The API is particularly useful for an ad tech solution with a network of site partnerships.
+This API is particularly useful for an ad tech with a network of site partnerships.

-With these methods, ad tech solutions can offer scaled affinity audience segments without relying on cross-site user identifiers.
-Ad tech solutions don't have to limit themselves to one method, and may differentiate based on their publisher relationships, advertiser relationships, and machine learning capabilities.
+With these methods, ad tech can offer scaled affinity audience segments without relying on cross-site user identifiers.
+Ad tech don't have to limit themselves to one method, and may differentiate based on their publisher relationships, advertiser relationships, and machine learning capabilities.

 #### In-market